 Let’s break this thing down a little.
 The changes that need to be made can be summed up in one main thought: build walkable neighborhoods.
+Or, in the case of existing places: let places evolve as part of a walkable neighborhood.
 Walkable neighborhoods are complete, compact, and connected.
 The walkable neighborhood unit is a concept that’s been around for thousands of years.
 Whole cities, back in the days before cars, were built as walkable units.
 In ancient times, the walkable city was very compact and contained within a wall.
 Today we don’t necessarily need to build walls around our cities or even around our neighborhoods, but many of our neighborhoods could certainly be built as complete, compact, well-connected, walkable units.

 Walkable neighborhoods are complete.
 We can drastically reduce the need to use the car for our daily tasks if we can configure our neighborhoods as complete, walkable places.
 What I mean by complete is to have most of our daily tasks possible within an easy walk.
 Sprawl neighborhoods are built as single-use pods.
 We have built many places where the houses just go on for miles with absolutely no commercial within an easy walk for the people who live there.
 A complete neighborhood is one where residential, shopping, workplace, entertainment, schools, and outdoor recreation, are all within an easy walk of each other.
 Say, a 5-10 minute walk, which is about 1/4-1/2 mile.